NFL RedZone Week 9 Free Preview: Schedule and Top Games

 1pm ET Games

-Panthers at Jaguars
+Panthers at Packers

 4:05pm ET Games

-Texans at Rams
+Saints at Rams

 For more information on watching the NFL with DISH, follow this link.